Feeling Cold Often: Root Causes and Support Strategies

 According to a 2016 review published in Mediators of Inflammation, inflammation may be linked to thyroid problems (14).
 Research has shown that hypothyroidism may cause cold intolerance (3, 4).
 According to a 2002 research published in Circulation, inflammation may also be an underlying cause of atherosclerosis and circulatory issues (15).
 As you know, atherosclerosis and other circulation problems may cause you to be cold often (5, 6).

 Reducing stress and improving sleep are critical for reducing inflammation and therefore may help you to improve underlying health issues behind feeling cold often.
-Reduce stress from your life as much as possible.
+Reduce stress in your life as much as possible.
 Lower your stress levels with the help of breathwork, meditation, visualization, positive affirmations, and gratitude.
 Journaling can help you release tension and spot and change negative thought patterns.
 Spend time in nature and with supportive friends and family members.

 Reducing stress can help to improve your sleep as well.
 To further improve sleep, avoid sugar, caffeine, heavy foods, and alcohol close to bedtime.
 Avoid electronics at least 2 hours before going to sleep.
 Choose calming activities, such as reading fiction, poetry, or scripture, playing puzzles or crossword puzzles, journaling, knitting or crocheting, taking a bath, and time for gratitude and prayer.
 Support your sleep with a supportive bed, bedding, and pillows, blackout curtains, and an eye mask.
-Go to bed and wake up around the same time daily and aim for 7 to 9 hours of restorative sleep.
+Go to bed, wake up around the same time daily, and aim for 7 to 9 hours of restorative sleep.

 Regular Movement and Exercise

 According to a 2017 study published in Brain, Behavior, and Immunity, exercise may help to reduce inflammation (16).
 Even 20 minutes of exercise may lower the inflammatory response.
 A 2009 study published in the Oman Medical Journal has found that exercise can help to improve blood flow and decrease atherosclerosis and circulation issues (17).
-Thus exercise may help to reduce circulation-related cold intolerance (5, 6).
+Thus, exercise may help to reduce circulation-related cold intolerance (5, 6).

 I recommend moving your body regularly and exercising at least 5 days a week for 20-30 minutes.
 Begin your day by stretching or a few yoga moves, maybe a short walk, or jumping on the trampoline.
 Stay active by stretching and moving your body regularly, going for walks, doing an impromptu dance session, or playing with your kids or pets.

 Mix up your exercise routine.
-Do strength and resistance training workouts, such as weight lifting, bodyweight exercise, CrossFit, kettlebells, or TRX.
+Do strength and resistance training workouts, such as weightlifting, bodyweight exercise, CrossFit, kettlebells, or TRX.
 Add cardiovascular workouts to your routines, such as hiking, jogging, swimming, biking, or dancing.
 Add some low-impact workouts that strengthen without being hard on your joints, such as pilates, yoga, or Barre workouts.

 If you have Raynaud’s syndrome, exercise in the winter in cold climates can be triggering.
 In this case, try to wear warm socks, gloves, and mittens on your walks, runs, snowshoeing skiing, or snowboarding.
 If it doesn’t help, you may have to reduce time outdoors and choose indoor activities for the time being.